 On today’s date in 1578, Queen Elizabeth I granted Humphrey Gilbert a letters patent to explore and colonize the coast of North America.

-An experienced colonizer of Ireland and early supporter of a Northwest Passage, Gilbert would take possession of the colony of Newfoundland on Aug.
+An experienced colonizer of Ireland and early supporter of a Northwest Passage, Gilbert took possession of the colony of Newfoundland on Aug.
 5, 1583.

-Many hundreds of years later, on Aug.
-3, 1933, 14 commemorative stamps were issued by Newfoundland in celebration of the 350th anniversary of Gilbert’s 1583 annexation.
+Almost to the day 350 years later – Aug.
+3, 1933 – 14 commemorative stamps were issued by Newfoundland to mark the anniversary of Gilbert’s 1583 annexation.
 The Newfoundland stamps were printed and engraved on paper with a watermark depicting the coat of arms of Newfoundland.

 A yellow-brown three-cent stamp (SC #214) shows the Gilbert family Coat of Arms.

 A carmine four-cent stamp (SC #215) depicts Eaton College, where Gilbert was educated.